-I'm not talking about anything complicated or fancy here.
+I'm not talking about anything complicated here.
 I'm talking about making a periodic phone call and saying, "I was thinking about you and wondered how you are doing."
 Like Paul, we should notice the trials that others are going through and express concern and pray.
 Or jotting a note to someone that says, "I wanted to encourage you with this Scripture."
 Imagine what a local church would be like if each of us took 5 minutes a week to express our spiritual aspirations for just one other person here at Faith.
 I suspect that it would change the atmosphere of our fellowship in a palpable way.
-It would infuse our fellowship with life and courage (that's what encouragement does) and hope.
+It would infuse our fellowship with life.

-"Don't try this at home" mindset.
-Perhaps this idea of being passionate about the spiritual health of others is the type of thing that you think is best left to the professionals - or at the very least pastors and elders.
+"I should leave this type of ministry to others more mature and gifted."
+This is the "Don't try this at home" mindset.
+Perhaps this idea of being passionate about the spiritual health of others is the type of thing that you think is best left to others more competent.
 Perhaps you think, "What if I say or do something wrong?"
 This reluctance to engage others in the body of Christ is not the picture put forth in the New Testament.
 Paul didn't view himself as being in an elite class of Christians who were the only ones who were supposed to be passionate about the spiritual health of others.

-To the contrary, the "one anothers" of Scriptures indicate that this should be the common experience of all believers.
+To the contrary, the "one anothers" of Scriptures indicate that this should be the common concern of all believers.
 If we live out the one anothers of Scripture, we will be passionate about the spiritual health of others.
 "Accept one another as Christ has accepted us" (Romans 15:5).
-Do you know how powerful it can be to know that another person fully accepts them ("just as I am") just like Jesus does?!?
+Do you know how powerful it can be to know that another person fully accepts you just like Jesus does?!?
 "Bear one anothers' burdens and therefore fulfill the law of Christ" (Galatians 6:2).
-Again, if you enter into another person's pain and bear his/her burden, you will have an impact far our of proportion to the time/energy expended.
+Again, if you enter into another person's pain and bear his/her burden, you will have an impact far out of proportion to the time/energy expended.
 This is something that every single one of us can and should do.